top of page

 With interactive and recorded classes!

-With Eduardo Terzidis, Nick Steiner, Jack Hogdson and Oli Inglis
+With Eduardo Terzidis, Nick Steiner, Scott Gallant, Jack Hodgson and Oli Inglis

-Also join the practical permaculture week in Portugal!
+Also join the practical permaculture week in Portugal to get hands-on experience!
 Check here

 No online presence is required apart from the presentation of the final designs!!